Proximal tibial fractures in adults

 This topic will review issues related to proximal tibial fractures.
 A general overview of tibial fractures is presented separately.
 (See "Overview of tibial fractures in adults".)

 The tibia is the major weight-bearing bone of the lower leg (picture 1 and picture 2).
 The proximal portion of the bone, the tibial plateau, forms the lower surface of the knee joint (picture 3).
 The thicker of the two articular surfaces is the medial tibial condyle, while the lateral tibial condyle is a relatively thinner and weaker portion of the joint.
+The anatomy of the knee is reviewed in detail separately.
+(See "Physical examination of the knee", section on 'Anatomy'.)

 Another key bony landmark is the tibial tuberosity which is on the anterior surface, several centimeters below the joint line and the inferior patellar pole, which serves as the attachment site for the patellar tendon .